rtxdata/rtxdata.github.io/privacy-policy.md

 **7. Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us by sending pull request to our GitHub repository at https://github.com/rtxdata/rtxdata.github.io or by opening an issue.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us by sending a pull request to our GitHub repository at https://github.com/rtxdata/rtxdata.github.io or by opening an issue.

 **8. Governing Law**